 While the renewable energy market is expected to see significant growth over the medium to long term, market conditions tend to fluctuate due to policy changes in various countries, as noted above.
 To address this, the company is taking measures in both sales and manufacturing.
 On the sales front, it is shifting its focus from a US-centered sales strategy to expanding panel and cell sales in Europe and India.
-On the manufacturing front, the company is constructing a new cell plant in Ethiopia and will relocate part of its cell production capacity (2GW) from Vietnam.
-Additionally, it plans to build a panel factory in the US to produce US-made solar panels.
-(For details on the new factories in Ethiopia and the US, see "Full-year company forecast.")
+On the manufacturing front, the company established a new cell plant in Ethiopia and relocated part of its cell production capacity (2GW) from Vietnam.
+Furthermore, it plans to build a panel factory in the US by end-2025.